National Mutual Acceptance (NMA)

-The Chair of the HREC and the ethics administrator will undertake a risk-based assessment of applications with prior ethical approval, based on elements of a project which affect vulnerable people or communities and determine if further review is warranted.
+The Chair of the NT HREC and the ethics administrator will undertake a risk-based assessment of applications with prior ethical approval, based on elements of a project which affect vulnerable people or communities and determine if further review is warranted.

-Site Specific Assessment
+Site Specific Assessment (SSA)